material-foundation/material-remixer-ios/README.md

 ### 4. Add variables

 Now you’re ready to add Remixer to your app!
-Begin by importing the Remixer header and forward these three AppDelegate's events:
+Begin by importing the Remixer header and call |attachToKeyWindow| in your AppDelegate:

 ~~~ objc
 #import "Remixer.h"